top of page

 Best Themed Garden Award

-This year our theme is For King and Countryside.
+This year our theme is Wild About a Greener Guildford.
 The best themed garden, allotment, container or project will win the Dorothy Walden Award

 Young Gardener Award